maxwai/ATConnect_Bot/README.md

 [![GitHub license](https://badgen.net/github/license/maxwai/ATConnect_Bot)](LICENSE)
 [![release](https://badgen.net/github/release/maxwai/ATConnect_Bot)](https://github.com/maxwai/ATConnect_Bot/releases)

 # ATConnect Bot

 The source code for the ATConnect Bot

 ## Getting Started

 ### Prerequisites

 You will need Java Version 15 or later to make it work.
 It may work with lower Java versions, but it was programmed using the Java 15 JDK.

-This Bot isa supposed to be running on only one Server at a Time.
+**This Bot is supposed to be running on only one Server at a Time.**

 ### Installing

 Download the jar file from the latest release and save it in a folder.
 You will need to create at 2 files (These files will be created by the program if not present, and you will be asked to fill them):

 * Token.cfg (contains only the Bot Token)
 * Roles.cfg <br> Layout:
     * Guild=\<ID of the Guild>
     * Owner=\<ID of the Owner Role>
     * Admin=\<ID of the Admin Role>
     * Event_Organizer=\<ID of the Event_Organizer Role>
     * Instructor=\<ID of the Instructor Role>
     * Trained=\<ID of the Trained Roles>

 ### How to Use

-* start the jar file in a terminal with the command `java -jar ATConnect_Bot.jar` <br>
+* Start the jar file in a terminal with the command `java -jar ATConnect_Bot.jar` <br>
   (do not just double click it to open it)
-* For now, all commands are only in Discord, command line commands are in the works
+* All commands are only in Discord, command line commands are not necessary since the Bot is supposed to be run as a daemon and a service for easiness

 ## TODO